OT-CONTAINER-KIT/redis-operator/docs/content/en/docs/Overview/_index.md

 Here the features which are supported by this operator:-

-- Redis cluster and standalone mode setup
+- Redis cluster, replication and standalone mode setup
-- Redis cluster failover and recovery
+- Redis cluster and replication failover and recovery
 - Inbuilt monitoring with redis exporter
 - Password and password-less setup of redis
 - TLS support for additional security layer